Lamecha Girma stretchered away after fall in steeplechase final

 Rooks had the lead heading into the homestretch and was trying to pull off an enormous upset, however El Bakkali overtook him.

-Rooks nonetheless beat his private greatest by virtually 9 seconds to seize the second silver over three Olympics within the occasion for America.
+Rooks nonetheless beat his private greatest by nearly 9 seconds to seize the second silver over three Olympics within the occasion for America.

 Evan Jager completed second in 2016.